 - Interpretation/Translation: Escort/Guide, Judiciary, Translation, Literature, Localization, Medical

 - Service and Education: Teaching, Educational Administration, Civil Service, Social Work, Mission Work, Library Science, Health Services

 To declare a minor, a special form must be filled out and filed with the Records Office by the end of the student's junior year.
-The appropriate form is available from the student's advisor or from the Office of the Registrar.
+The appropriate form is available from the student's adviser or from the Office of the Registrar.

 Requirements for a minor in Arab & Islamic Studies